 - 1. Simulate the output characteristics (I_C versus V{CE}) of an NPN BJT (2N3904) using PSpice.
 In so doing, apply a fixed base current I_B , i.e., a current source, and sweep the collector voltage from 0 to 10V while the emitter remains grounded.
-Use the following 5 values for the base current I_B : $2\mu A$, $4\mu A$, $6\mu A$, $8\mu A$ and $10\mu A$. - 2.
-Build the circuit you just simulated on your Protoboard.
-Realize the current source at the base by using a variable source voltage V_S which connects to the base via a $1M\Omega$ resistor.
-What are the 5 values of V_S that yield the 5 desired base currents between $2\mu A$ and $10\mu A$?
-Vary the collector voltage for each I_B value in the following sequence: 50mV 100mV 200mV 500mV 1V 2V 5V 10V. - 3.
-Use the 5 measured curves to evaluate the actual current gain $\beta{ac} = \Delta I_C / \Delta I_B$ at a constant collector-emitter voltage of 5V for each value of I_C . - 4.
-Plot the measured output characteristics using Matlab or Excel and find a numerical value for the slope $(\Delta I/\Delta V)$ in the linear region, where $V{CE} > 0.5V$.
+Use the following 5 values for the base current I_B : 2μA, 4μA, 6μA, 8μA and 10μA. - 2.
+Use the 5 simulated curves to evaluate the actual current gain $\beta{ac} = \Delta I_C / \Delta I_B$ at a constant collectoremitter voltage of 5V for each value of I_C . - 3.
+Plot the simulation output characteristics using Matlab or Excel and find a numerical value for the slope $(\Delta I/\Delta V)$ in the linear region, where V{CE}>0.5V.
 At what point would this linear approximation intersect the V{CE} axis?
-The magnitude of this intersection is called Early Voltage (or VA in the Spice model parameter set). - 5.
-Measure the base-emitter voltage V{BE} for the two lowest base currents of $2\mu A$ and $4\mu A$, respectively, while the collector voltage is held constant at 5V.
-Use these two measurements to find a value for the empirical emission coefficient n_F (assume T=300K). - 6.
-Based on your findings in 5, what is the approximate value of the reverse saturation current I_s of your transistor? - 7.
-Compare your values for $\beta(BF)$, $n_F(NF)$ and $I_S(IS)$ with the manufacturer's (Spice) model parameters for the 2N3904 and comment on the potential differences. - 8.
-To simplify matters, we frequently assume a constant value (how much) for the forward biased base-emitter voltage of a BJT.
+The magnitude of this intersection is called Early Voltage (or VA in the Spice model parameter set). - 4.
+Use Pspice to find the base-emitter voltage V{BE} for the two lowest base currents of 2μA and 4μA, respectively, while the collector voltage is held constant at 5V.
+Use these two measurements to find a value for the emission coefficient n_F (assume T=300K). - 5.
+Based on your findings in task 4, what is the approximate value of the reverse saturation current I_s of your transistor? - 6.
+Compare your values for $\beta(BF)$, $n_F(NF)$ and $I_S(IS)$ with the manufacturer's (Spice) model parameters for the 2N3904 and comment on the potential differences. - 7.
+To simplify matters, we frequently assume a constant value (how much) for the forward biased baseemitter voltage of a BJT.
 Is this good engineering practice?
 Provide at least one pro and one con argument.